 - The zoning of protected areas has been proceeding slowly, with only four PAs zoned to date (November 2019).
 As a result, in large parts of the country, the sustainable use zones and community zones within PAs that are eligible to be used as part of the timber supply have not yet been identified.
 Meanwhile, in 2017, MoE issued a new "Zoning Guideline for Protected Areas in Cambodia."
-This Guideline contains additional technical information about the characteristics of the four zoning classifications that may be applied in PAs but provides only general notions about the actual procedures and standards by which the actual zoning process is to be conducted. - In those PAs where zoning has been completed, the process has been conducted primarily through the efforts of international conservation NGOs, and with only sporadic engagement of local communities.
+This Guideline contains additional technical information about the characteristics of the four zoning classifications that may be applied in PAs.
+However, this provides only general notions about the actual procedures and standards by which the actual zoning process is to be conducted. - In those PAs where zoning has been completed, the process has been conducted primarily through the efforts of international conservation NGOs, and with only sporadic engagement of local communities.
 Since 2018 donor funding has decreased and as a result the activities on protected area zoning activities are limited (Personal communication 1, July 2019).
 However, with the Zoning Guideline in place, and with a PA Management Plan Guideline under development, MoE has identified PA zoning as a priority in the next several years.
-Meanwhile, Alleged inconsistencies in the zoning process of protected areas have resulted in deforestation in protected areas (ODC, 2015), and ELCs/SLCs are allocated without regard to existing zoning, or zones are retrofitted without clear scientific or logical basis (Forest Trends, 2015). - Workers, managers and loggers have been deployed to cut, collect and transport luxury timber inside protected areas, wildlife sanctuaries and permanent state forest reserves, outside the economic land concession areas.
-This violates articles 28, 29 and 30 of the Forest Law 2002 (The NGO Forum on Cambodia, 2015). - Over the years there has been documented extensive illegal logging of luxury timber within PAs in Cambodia (Global Witness, 2015; Koemsoeun, 2018).
-There are reports of both the violation of both the logging of protected species (Suy, 2018), as well as logging within Protected Areas, particularly by politically connected individuals and companies, often working in collaboration with local officials.
+Meanwhile, alleged inconsistencies in the zoning process of protected areas has led to deforestation in protected areas (ODC, 2015), and ELCs/SLCs are allocated without regard to existing zoning, or zones are retrofitted without clear scientific or logical basis (Forest Trends, 2015). - Workers, managers and loggers have been deployed to harvest, collect and transport luxury timber inside protected areas, wildlife sanctuaries and permanent state forest reserves, outside the economic land concession areas.
+This violates articles 28, 29 and 30 of the Forest Law 2002 (The NGO Forum on Cambodia, 2015). - Over the years there has been documented cases of extensive illegal logging of luxury timber within PAs in Cambodia (Global Witness, 2015; Koemsoeun, 2018).
+There are reports of the violation of the logging of protected species (Suy, 2018), as well as logging within Protected Areas, particularly by politically connected individuals and companies, often working in collaboration with local officials.
 This timber may be directly exported or in many cases taken to ELCs for processing. - Poaching is related to illegal logging activities.
-While the authorities are aware of this poaching, they do not act, as they are complicit in the illegal logging (The NGO Forum on Cambodia, 2015). - A manager of Conservation International at O Kasiep ranger station in the Veun Sai- Siem Pang Conservation Area said there was now no more luxury timber in the area and no wildlife.
+While the authorities are aware of poaching, they do not act as they are complicit to the illegal logging (The NGO Forum on Cambodia, 2015). - A manager of Conservation International at O Kasiep ranger station in the Veun Sai- Siem Pang Conservation Area highlighted that all luxury timber had been logged in the area and a large reduction in wildlife.
 He said he was unable to protect the area alone, as the criminals were powerful people.
 He tried to report the poaching to the Government, but no action was taken (The NGO Forum on Cambodia, 2015). - Logging of resin trees takes place even though they are protected by the Forest Law, 2002 (Work, et al., 2016).
-In many cases, middlemen working for powerful individuals or companies, including ELC concessionaires, threaten the resin tree owners for them to agree of acceptance of unsatisfied price of the resin trees for logging of their resin trees.
-This widespread practice threatens an important source of local livelihoods.
-In addition, the resin trees are normally and naturally grown nearby riverbank and water body areas where buffer zones for water stream and water body prevention are required by laws to keep out of logging activities.
+In many cases, middlemen working for powerful individuals or companies, including ELC concessionaires threaten resin tree owners in order for them to agree to accept an unsatisfactory price for logging of their resin trees.
+This widespread practice which threatens an important source of local livelihoods.
+In addition, the resin trees are normally and naturally grown near to riverbanks and water body areas, where buffer zones for water streams and water body prevention are required by law to prevent logging activities.